EXPLORE RECORD SHOPS IN FLORIDA

 How many record stores are in Florida?

-Where are the best record stores in Miami?
+What are the best record stores in South Florida?

-What record stores are in the Tampa Bay area?
+What are the best record stores in Tampa Bay?

 Does Florida participate in Record Store Day?